Analysis_Tools

 Badge Name Granular Check Tooltip or Tab Content Example Root Cause Owner Dev Handled Audiences

-🟪 🔍 Source Data Concerns (X) Unified modal with up to 10 tabs Tooltip: “Source data quality issues detected 5 issues: Placeholder Data, Version Text Patterns Click to view detailed LINT analysis” External Source 👤🔧🗃️
+🟪 🔍 Source Data Concerns (X) Unified modal with dynamic tabs Tooltip: “Source data quality issues detected 5 issues: Placeholder Data, Version Text Patterns Click to view detailed LINT analysis” External Source 👤🔧🗃️

-Tab 4: Version Granularity Inconsistent version part counts within same base Tab Content: Granularity analysis showing “3.3: 2-part vs 3-part versions (3.3 Patch 2, 3.3.0)” External Source 👤🗃️
+Tab 6: Version Granularity Inconsistent version part counts within platform groups Tab Content: Base version group analysis showing mixed granularity patterns External Source 👤🗃️

-Tab 10: Overlapping Ranges Version ranges overlap within same CPE Base String Tab Content: Range analysis showing “IDENTICAL overlap: v1.0-v2.0 conflicts with v1.0-v2.0 (Row 5)” with consolidation suggestions External Source 👤🗃️
+Tab 7: Overlapping Ranges Version ranges with semantic conflicts Tab Content: Range overlap analysis (identical/partial/nested) with consolidation guidance External Source 👤🗃️

 Table 4: Individual Platform Entry Badges (Non-Modal)